sofiaamartinezz/MovieCatalog/README.md

 - Certain pages are accessible only to logged-in users.
 - Connect the web app to a Microsoft Azure SQL database, where both user data and movie-related information are stored.
 - Publicate the web app in Microsoft Azure
-- Implementing all CRUD operations for full data management (scaffolding?)
+- Implementing all CRUD operations for full data management (with scaffolding)

 ## Future tasks
+1. Swager UI
-1. Integrating Kaggle data in the database
+2. Integrating Kaggle data in the database
-2. AI algorithm
+3. AI algorithm
-3. Enhanced appearance of the web application (CSS + HTML)
+4. Enhanced appearance of the web application (CSS + HTML)